-In addition to the power it purchased from AMP in 2016, Cleveland Public Power obtained its remaining power and energy requirements (approximately 5%) through short- and long-term agreements with various regional utilities and other power suppliers for power delivered through CEI interconnections, from Cleveland Public Power's three combustion turbine generating units and various arrangements for the exchange of short-term power and energy.
+In 2018, Cleveland Public Power purchased approximately 85.6% of its power from AMP, measured on a kWh basis.
+In addition to the power it purchased from AMP in 2018, Cleveland Public Power obtained its remaining power and energy requirements (approximately 14.4%) through short- and long-term agreements with various regional utilities and other power suppliers for power delivered through CEI interconnections, from Cleveland Public Power's three combustion turbine generating units and various arrangements for the exchange of short-term power and energy.